Back Road Vehicle Tips

 In the Sedona area, please go to the Red Rock Ranger District Visitor Center on Highway 179 just south of the Village of Oak Creek to obtain information on forest roads and trails that are designated for motorized travel.
 Much of the area has not been designated as non-motorized.

-Here are wise use tips to help protect the quality of our national forest:
+Here are wise use back road vehicle tips to help protect the quality of our national forest:

 –Exploring the great outdoors is a year-round pastime, from hiking and biking to off-roading and extreme sports.
 The popularity of sport utility vehicle, all-terrain vehicles and trucks shows how much consumers crave an adventurous lifestyle.
 Also for older or handicapped peoples, this may be the only way to get into the backcountry.
 But unless it’s done responsibly, four-wheeling could have a damaging effect on the environment.